 A private university which has been welcoming students since 1875, the Institut Catholique is located in the chic and historical heart of Paris near Saint-Germain-des-Prés, and attracts a large number of international students every semester.

 ACCENT works with the IC to offer French language and civilization courses through the Institut de Langues et Culture Françaises.
 Language courses, taught in French, are offered at five levels, from complete beginner to high advanced.
 Most civilization courses are also taught in French, but a number of options in English do exist.

 ESCP Europe was the very first business school to open in the world and has been welcoming students since 1819.
-It now accepts around 4,000 students per year and has campuses in Paris, Berlin, London, Madrid and Turin.
+It now accepts around 4,000 students per year and has campuses in Paris, Berlin, London, Madrid, Turin and Warsaw.
 It regularly ranks among the top five French business schools.

 ACCENT students attend classes at ESCP Europe through partnerships with their home universities, joining an international student body of close to 250 students every year.
 They can take classes in either French or English.

 ENSA Val de Seine is a public school created in 2001 when four separate architecture schools in the Paris region merged to become one.
 Visiting architecture faculty accompanying ACCENT students have created links with the school in order to allow their students to participate in workshops at ENSA Val de Seine, sometimes alongside French architecture students, and take French language classes to learn vocabulary specific to their chosen career.